John DennerGerman Guitar Hero

 Van Halen Eruption

 I still remember the day I first heard John Denner playing Van Halen Eruption on the Howard Stern Show.
 I tuned in a little late and missed Stern’s introduction, so when John began playing guitar I had no idea he was doing it with only one hand.
-It’s difficult to express to how fast and impressive John’s guitar playing was.
-When I did find out how he was playing I though it was a joke?!
-Afterall a big part of playing Van Halen Eruption is Two-Hand Tapping… Turns Out John designed a special arm/guitar sleeve with a pick at the end that allows him to play the way he does.
+It’s difficult to express how fast and impressive John’s playing was that morining.
+When I found out how he was playing, I thought it was a joke?!
+Afterall a big part of Van Halen’s Eruption Guitar Solo is Two-Hand Tapping… Turns Out John designed a special arm/guitar sleeve with a pick at the end that allows him to play the way he does.
 Sadly John’s Performance on Howard Stern was never filmed, and there is no video to be found anywhere online.
-When you visit Howard’s Website all you get is a short headline thta read:
+When you visit Howard’s Website all you get is a short headline reading:

 Today on the Stern Show: Time to meet a true guitar hero — one-handed musician John Denner visits to shred some Van Halen.
 Plus, Richard Simmons bursts into the studio, Artie is the model of unhealthy living, and Don Imus is under the microscope.

-John C. Denner is an American Guitarist born to a Jewish family in Hamburg Germany.
-John has become a world-class rock guitar player and inventor who designed and patented a special arm/guitar sleeve with a pick at the end that allows him to play guitar and then spent countless hours, days, and weeks mastering the instrument, challenging himself to learn Eddie Van Halens legendary instrumental guitar solo piece, “Van Halen Eruption.”
+John C. Denner was born to a Jewish family in Hamburg Germany in 1974.
+Denner has become a world-class rock guitar player and inventor who designed and patented a special arm/guitar sleeve with a pick at the end that allows him to play guitar and then spent countless hours, days, and weeks mastering the instrument, challenging himself to learn Eddie Van Halens legendary instrumental guitar solo piece, “Van Halen Eruption.”
 John has been featured in countless guitar magazines shared the stage with the inventor of the electric guitar Les Paul, endorsed products for Dimarzio, Celestion Speakers, and Music Man Guitars.

 It’s an honor to share the name Denner with John